juiceme/pantterilasku/README.md

 * Recipients managed in JSON file
 * Item list managed in JSON file
 * Web frontend to manage, generate and batch-email invoices/bills
+* Uses AES-CTR encryption between server and client to defeat man-in-the-middle attacks.
+* Preview for generated PDF invoices in the browser
+* Automatic batch mailing of invoices

 ## Coming soon!